 Gum Disease Prevention

 Gum disease is often called a “silent disease” because there may be no obvious symptoms until advanced stages.
+The best way to fight this oral health disease is prevention.
 Dr. Sinclair encourages patients to brush twice a day and floss at least once a day.
-Bi-annual visits to our Virginia Beach, VA dentist office with teeth cleanings will also help reduce your risk for developing gum disease.
-The best way to fight gum disease is prevention.
+Regular visits to Dr. Sinclair will drastically reduce your chances of getting gum disease.
+Bi-annual visits to our Virginia Beach, VA dentist office where your teeth will be thoroughly cleaned will remove the bacteria causing plaque and tartar that leads to gum disease.

 Schedule An Appointment